Rear Delt Fly: How To (Video), Muscles Worked, Benefits, & Alternatives Exercises

 Rear Delt Fly Alternative Exercise

-Now we are going to be discussing an alternative exercise to the rear delt fly that targets your shoulders and chest more effectively, the cable rear delt row exercise.
-As the name suggests you are going to need a cable gym machine to perform this exercise and to follow the steps we mention below.
+Now we are going to be discussing a rear delt fly exercise alternative that targets your shoulders and chest more effectively, the cable rear delt row exercise.

 Cable Rear Delt Row Exercise Step-By-Step

-Listed below is the step by step guide on how to perform the rear delt fly alternative exercise, the cable rear delt row
+Listed below is the step-by-step guide on how to perform the rear delt fly alternative exercise, the cable rear delt row.

 Step 1